Meeting with Your Local Work Injury Lawyer

 4. Keep notes of how your injury has affected you in your daily life.
 In addition to tracking the time your accident has taken up, also keep detailed notes of its effect on your life: how it’s changed your relationships, impacted your physical abilities, and what changes you’ve had to make as a result.
 You’ll likely be due compensation for these things as well.

 Were you recently hurt in an accident?
 Then don’t hesitate.
-To get started, call an attorney experienced in work-related injuries at the Law Offices of Pat Maloney or contact us here.
+To get started, call an attorney experienced in work-related injuries at the Law Offices of Pat Maloney at (210) 226-8888.
 You could be due compensation for your injuries, damages and lost income.

 Follow Pat Maloney on Facebook for more articles on personal injury information.